outscale/COGNAC/HACKING.md

 For exemple, if you modify a function like `parse_thatarg()` in "osc_sdk.c", once the changes are working, you can then search (using a tool like grep) through the generator code to find where `parse_thatarg` is generated.
 From there, you can add modifications to the generator to make the change permanent and automated.

-## Example to add a new API, that doesn't work at first.
+## Example: Adding a New API That Initially Doesn't Work.

-Let's say you ahve configure cognac like this
+Let's say you have configured Cognac like this:

 ```sh
  ./configure --sdk-name=myapi-sdk   --cli-name=guru --api-script='cat myapi-api.json  > osc-api.json' --debug-mode --from-path
 ```

-doing that you will use try to generate the api from path, with debug enable.
+By doing that, you will attempt to generate the API from the path with debug enabled.

-now let's say you have this output while calling `make`:
+Now, let's say you get this output while running `make`:
 ```
 ____complex_struct_func_parser____
 nothing found____cli_parser____